edgelesssys/constellation/docs/versioned_docs/version-2.0/workflows/create.md

 Before creating your cluster you need to decide on

-* the size of your cluster (the number of control-plane and worker nodes)
+* the initial size of your cluster (the number of control-plane and worker nodes)
 * the machine type of your nodes (depending on the availability in your cloud environment)
 * whether to enable autoscaling for your cluster (automatically adding and removing nodes depending on resource demands)